Probabilistic motion planning for non-Euclidean and multi-vehicle problems: Applications

+\begin{remark} Note also that at this stage of model development, we have not specified $\Xfree$, so that the vehicles do not detect any collisions, including collisions with each other, and may pass through each other.
+This allows us to obtain the optimal multi-trajectories $P(t)$ explicitly and will be rectified when we choose $\Xfree$ to avoid collisions below. \end{remark}

+Next, we equip our search space with a measure, search space, and random variable.
+The natural measure for the Reeds-Shepp vehicle happens to be the Lebesgue measure of $\R^3$, so the multi-vehicle space is again equipped with the Lebesgue measure on $\R^{3n}$.
+The resulting metric-measure-space is $Q$-Ahlfors-regular on small scales with dimension $Q=4n$, since the individual vehicle's configuration space is $Q_i$-Ahlfors-regular on small scales with $Q_i=4$.
+We restrict our attention to a rectangular search region $\Xsearch=[0,W]^{3n}$, and give it a random variable $\random$ by combining $3n$-many copies of a uniform random variable on $[0,W]$.

-The algorithm avoids three types of collisions: i) inter-vehicle collisions, ii) collisions by individual vehicles with environmental obstacles, and iii) paths that allow an individual vehicle to leave the model's region.
-For collision-avoidance purposes, we will model the vehicles as a disk of radius $r$ centered at the coordinates $(x_i, y_i)$.
+In building $\Xfree$, we avoid three types of collisions: (i) inter-vehicle collisions, (ii) collisions by individual vehicles with environmental obstacles, and (iii) trajectories that allow an individual vehicle to leave the model's region (note that the trajectories are non-linear so this is not automatic).
+For collision-avoidance purposes, we model the vehicles as a union of two (Euclidean) disks of radius $r$ centered at the coordinates $F_i=(x_i, y_i)$ and $R_i=(x_i, y_i)-1.5r(\cos(\theta_i), \sin(\theta_i))$.
+Inter-vehicle collisions are prohibited by restricting the Euclidean distance between any pair of disks $i\neq j$: